 I chose Carmel, California, as it is a rich artistic community and a friend was there whom I could collaborate with.
 New jobs and opportunities have arisen, to which I always say "You Bet!" and then proceed to learn whatever I need to learn to finish the job.

 My Carmel friend is now my partner and we create some amazing things together.
 I am skilled in so many different techniques now, and you'll see me using various ones as I write in my blog while working through the projects we get.
 What I love most about it though is that I get to keep learning new techniques and new tools, and then combine them!
 What fun!!

-I share this life in my mountaintop studio, looking down into two different valleys, with my partner and many cats whom I love so dearly.
+I share this life in my island Hot Glass Studio off the coast of Washington State with my partner and many cats whom I love so dearly.